TheoUO/Professional-ReadMe/README.md

 * [License](#license)

   ## Description
-  Simple application to generate a usable README
+  A simple application to create a README
   ## Installation
-  $By clciking on this link here:
+  At the moment, it cannot be installed
   ## Usage
-  Simply answer the prompts that the application provides to generate your README
+  By simple answering the prompts provided
   ## Questions
+  I wonder what more I can build with this
   * Name - undefined
   * Email - theodoreuokeke@gmail.com
   * Github - [TheoUO](https://github.com/TheoUO/)